 5. Paint Just the Foyer

 Not ready to paint your whole home?
 Don’t worry, you can choose a new color just for the foyer.
 It’s the first thing visitors see.
 If the foyer is still too much, choose just one wall, particularly the one with the painting or entry table against it.
 Still not ready for color on a wall?
 Paint that old entry piece, or find something at a flea market you don’t mind experimenting with.
 Remember that you can paint over paint.

 6. Custom Make Napkins from Fabric

-A table setting can win over guests every time, and one of the special touches you can add are your own custom made napkins from gorgeous fabric you like.
+A table setting can win over guests every time, and one of the special touches you can add is your own custom-made napkins from gorgeous fabric you like.
 It’s the easiest sewing you can do, or try using hemming tape if you can’t sew.

 7. Throw an Old Scarf on a Chair

-Usually you buy a scarf because you love the pattern and fabric.
-What you wear as fashion will always look good in your home as well, because you love it.
+Usually, you buy a scarf because you love the pattern and fabric.
+What you wear as fashion will always look good in your home as well because you love it.
 When that favorite scarf gets old, or you’re wearing the new one more, and the old is tucked away, throw it on your chair or couch.
-It will change the look and add something fresh to the space.
+It will change the look and add something fresh to space.

 Scarves are also great for recovering pillows!

 8. Change Just the Coffee Table or Side Table